 Online communities such as Flickr can be a great place for encouraging and fostering personal and career growth for photographers.

-For beginner photographers, it can be hard to meet other photographers that are already successful.
+For beginner photographers, it can be hard to meet other photographers who are already successful.
 Certainly, there are great photographers everywhere.
 But it is challenging to get to know them and have access to them whenever you need it.

 I started getting into photography around 2006.
 I didn’t personally know a single photographer at that time.
 Then in 2007, I discovered social media, primarily Flickr.com.
 After taking my photos, I would eagerly upload them to Flickr to share them with other photographers.
 I joined various groups, engaged with people, left comments, and emailed.
 I tried all of the fun things Flickr had to offer for aspiring and professional photographers.
-It was in that community where I first learned a lot about photography and how I could improve my images.
+It was in that community that I first learned a lot about photography and how I could improve my images.
 Several of the people I interacted with on Flickr are now friends on Twitter and Facebook as well.

 The Power of Online Photography Communities